eosnetworkfoundation/bootstrap-private-network/doc/use-cases-private-network.md

 - Local dev setup showing faster finality through log examination
 - Local dev setup to connect and test SDKs

+## Non-Goals

+This reference does not provide advice on how to setup or run a production network.
+None of the configuration settings, nor setup details are recommended for a production setup.

 ## Use Cases

 ### Reference Implementation